scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/put_object_copy.rst

 .. note::

-  Each of the x-amz-grant-permission headers maps to specific permissions that Zenko supports in an ACL.
+  Each of the x-amz-grant-permission headers maps to specific permissions that XDM   supports in an ACL.
 Please also note that the use of any of these ACL-specific headers negates the use of the x-amz-acl header to set a canned ACL.